-And so, in the weeks before our restaurant grand opening, I made sure that every single one of my employees knew their specific importance to the mission:
+And so, in the weeks before our restaurant grand opening, I made sure that every single one of my employees felt empowered–that they knew their specific importance to the mission:

 “You are the first face the customer sees.
 You are the pace-setter.
 Servers and customers depend on you, and the speed of the kitchen relies on your judgment.
 You are the most important piece of this restaurant,” I told each host and hostess.

 “You are the engine that keeps things moving.
 The customer experience is dependent on you.
 The servers trust in you.
 The host station relies on you to seat customers.
 “You are the most important piece of this restaurant,” I told each busser.

 “You are the personality of the restaurant.
 You represent us in every interaction with your customer.
 The kitchen relies on your clear communication.
 You are the most important piece of this restaurant,” I told each server.

 “You are the heart and soul of the operation.
 Customers show up for you—you are what keeps people coming back.
 While experience is a huge part, the quality of the food that comes out will make or break us.
 You are the most important piece of this restaurant,” I told each cook.